christopherL91/Databas/lab1/answers.md

     ```sql
     SELECT country.name
     FROM
         (
+        -- left country => right country
         SELECT country1 as country
         FROM borders
         WHERE country2 IN (SELECT country from ismember where organization='NATO')
         AND country1 NOT IN (SELECT country from ismember where organization='NATO')
     UNION
+        -- right country => left country
         SELECT country2 as country
         FROM borders
         WHERE country1 IN (SELECT country from ismember where organization='NATO')
         AND country2 NOT IN (SELECT country from ismember where organization='NATO')
         ) as c
+        -- get country name
         INNER JOIN country ON c.country = country.code
     ```

 7. Give all countries that can be reached overland from Mexico.
 Thus Canada is in answer, but Sweden is not.
 Hint, use recursion.